 The California chapter of Start School Later is headed by Irena Keller, Ph.D., and Lisa Lewis, M.S.

 Dr. Irena Keller is an Adjunct Professor of Psychology and a parent.
 Having done her PhD dissertation on sleep and development, she has a good grasp of the scientific understanding of sleep and its importance for development and learning.
 As a parent of both a middle schooler and a high schooler, she has come to the realization that there is a big gap between the scientific knowledge about sleep and the actual public policies and school schedules.

-Lisa Lewis is a parent and writer based near Los Angeles who has written about teen sleep and school start times for Slate and the Los Angeles Times.
+Lisa Lewis is a parent and writer based near Los Angeles.
 As a parent of a high-schooler and a middle schooler, she has seen firsthand the effects of too-early start times.
 Her interviews and conversations with sleep researchers and leaders nationwide who have brought about change in their communities have reinforced the importance of school start times and underscored that they can and have been successfully implemented.

 The CDC, American Medical Association, American Academy of Pediatrics and others recommend that middle and high schools start at 8:30 a.m. or later, given the significant health impacts to adolescents of sleep deprivation and the research showing that moving the start of the school day is the proven best way to address this.
 Only 21% of California’s public middle and high schools start school currently meet these guidelines, with some starting as early as 7 a.m.

 The Start School Later California chapter was launched by Dr. Keller in 2016 to begin closing the gap between science and public school policies and to improve the health and safety of public school students by advocating for more developmentally appropriate school start times.
 Lewis joined as co-leader in 2017.